DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Action: ``INC_TCP_SEQ``
 ^^^^^^^^^^^^^^^^^^^^^^^
+This is a legacy action.
+Consider `Action: MODIFY_FIELD`_ as alternative.

 Increase sequence number in the outermost TCP header.
 Value to increase TCP sequence number by is a big-endian 32 bit integer.